 The disease progress is divided into five stages.
 In stage 1, abnormal blood vessels are seen in the retina but these vessels are not yet leaky.
 Stage 2 of the disease is characterized by leakage from the vessels into the retina.
 The effect on vision depends on the amount of fluid that has leaked into the retina and the size of the area involved.
 If only a small amount of fluid has leaked and the center of the retina is not involved, the vision may remain normal.
 If large amounts of fluid leak and/or the center of the retina is involved, vision loss can be severe.
 The accumulation of fluid leaking from the vessels can cause the retina to detach.
 The presence of such detachment takes the disease to stage 3.
 If this is further complicated with glaucoma (raised pressure of the eye), the disease classifies as stage 4.
 Stage 5 is the end stage of the disease when the eye becomes blind and may be painful due to the raised pressure inside the eye.

 Continued monitoring is necessary to check for recurrence of the disease after treatment.
 Glasses and patching therapy for amblyopia are sometimes necessary.
-The majority of patients with Coats disease ends with vision less than normal in the affected eye.
+The majority of patients with Coats’ disease have poor vision in the affected eye.

 Coats Disease Information for Parents